-- 1. A Member may request the establishment of a panel by the DSB under an expedited procedure whenever its rights are being nullified or impaired by a measure that has already been found to be inconsistent with a covered agreement by an adopted report.
+- 1. A Member may request the establishment of a panel by the DSB under an expedited procedure whenever its rights are being nullified or impaired by the same Member taking a measure1 that has already been found to be inconsistent with a covered agreement by an adopted report.
 The panel shall be established at the same DSB meeting where it first appears on the agenda, unless the parties agree otherwise.
 Prior consultations are not required. - 2.
-This panel shall be composed whenever possible by the same panelists having served in the panel that has already ruled on the measure at issue.
+This panel shall be composed, whenever possible, by the same panelists having served in the panel that has already ruled on the measure at issue.
 In any case, the panel shall be composed within [10] days of the establishment of the panel. - 3.
-Within [15] days after receipt of the rebuttal submission, the panel shall issue, when so requested, a decision to the parties declaring whether the measure at issue is the same as the measure previously declared WTO inconsistent. - 4.
-If the panel finds that the measure at issue is different from the measure previously declared WTO inconsistent, the expedited procedure is terminated, and the complaining party may start panel procedures provided in Article 4 et seq of this Understanding. - 5.
-If the panel finds that the measure at issue is the same as the measure previously declared WTO inconsistent, the panel shall continue its work and shall circulate its report within [90] days after the date of referral of the matter to it. - 6.
-Within [15] days after the date of circulation of the final report to the Members, the report shall be considered for adoption by the DSB meeting unless a party to the dispute formally notifies the DSB of its intention to appeal. - 7.
-The Appellate Body proceedings in this case shall be conducted in accordance with Article 17 of this Understanding but shall not exceed 45 days from the date a party to the dispute formally notifies its decision to appeal to the date the Appellate Body circulates its report.
+The complaining party shall deposit its written submission within [x] days from the composition of the panel.
+The responding party shall submit its rebuttal within [x] days from the receipt of the complaining party's submission. - 4.
+Within [15] days after receipt of the rebuttal submission, the panel shall issue a decision to the parties declaring whether the measure at issue is the same as the measure previously declared WTO inconsistent. - 4.1 In special circumstances and if the panel considers it necessary in order to reach this decision, it may convene a hearing in order to clarify aspects of the measure at issue. - 5.
+If the panel finds that the measure at issue is different from the measure previously declared WTO inconsistent, the expedited procedure is terminated, and the complaining party may start panel procedures provided in Article 4 et seq of this Understanding. - 6.
+If the panel finds that the measure at issue is the same as the measure previously declared WTO inconsistent, a hearing shall be held within [x] days in order for the parties to present their oral arguments related to the facts concerning the measure at issue.